 What it is: making a first draft.
 This can be a really bad first draft!
 I allow myself to use words and phrases repetitively, complete sentences I don’t have the energy for with BLA BLA BLA or CHECK THE EXACT CLAIM SHE MADE, have a crappy and cliche beginning and end.
 It can also be huge – even twice the word limit I’m working to.
 But it recognisably looks like a series of paragraphs telling a story.

 What it feels like: storytelling.
 I have all this fun, stuff that I like about the topic, and now it’s ordering it to highlight and prioritise it.
-It’s drawing a narrative about it, and making some hard decisions on what stuff doesn’t make the story after all, and what stuff is strictly auxillary (and might even be cut later).
+It’s drawing a narrative about it, and making some hard decisions on what stuff doesn’t make the story after all, and what stuff is strictly auxillary (and may be dropped later).

 Following this is first to second.

 What it is: here, I’m radically punching up the writing and the specifications.
 If the piece needs to be 250 words (as it does for the project I’m working on) then it needs to be within whistling distance now, 240-280.
-This is a draft that, if I had to, I could submit as the finished product.
+This is a draft that, if I had to, I could submit without feeling like an idiot.
 This might involve a bit of the technique I describe in the next round, if it’s obviously needed.

 What it feels like: editing.
 At the moment this tends to feel like the easiest round, as the shaping of the storytelling has been achieved, and the final pressure of completeness is yet to come.
 With time passed since the first draft, issues that seemed hard to tackle (the BLA BLAs) are now little tasks to bite off, and the really shoddy bits become obvious wounds you are moved to heal.